emilywantland/Portfolio/README.md

 This folder contains files from **CIS 310: Database Design**
 * CIS 310 provided a solid and practical foundation for the design and implementation of database systems.
 Emphasis was on relational database models, with significant coverage of basic relational database concepts, normalization, E-R modeling, locking, SQL, and distributed databases.
 Additional topics included web databases, database security, access control policies and procedures, risk management, and ethical aspects of information handling.
 Course software included current database tools such as SQL server.
 * Visio files are included that display data models such as entity-relationship models.
 In additon, documents that display a grasp of database concepts are included.
+* I served as the group leader and assigned sections out to my group members.
+I submitted all of our assignments on time.

 ### Event-Driven Serverless Computing